 Libre software is becoming a field of study and expertise in itself.
 From a technological point of view, there are libre software solutions in almost any field of the information technology land-scape.
 During the last years, the quantity of libre software available has grown exponentially, according to any parameter we may consider2.
 This trend is expected to continue during the next years, as the interest by companies, public administrations and other actors is increasingly more evident, not only as users, but also as producers and improvers of libre software.
-Therefore, technologies implement by libre software (in some cases as a choice between other implementations, but in some others as the only option).
+Therefore, technologies implemented with libre software (in some cases as a choice between other implementations, but in some others as the only option) are clearly of interest to all actors in the software industry.

-But these technologies are only the most visible aspect of libre software.
+However, these technologies are only the most visible aspect of libre software.
 Some other aspects, more deeply hidden, are at least equally important, and maybe more, to understand the libre software phenomenon.
 Among them, legal, economic, sociological and management issues are prominent.

-1In this paper we will use the term "libre software" to refer to software which fits in the definition of "free software" of the Free Software Foundation or in the definition of "open source software" of the Open Source Foundation
+$^{^{1}}$ In this paper we will use the term "libre software" to refer to software which fits in the definition of "free software" of the Free Software Foundation or in the definition of "open source software" of the Open Source Foundation.

-2For instance, the number of lines of libre software is doubling every 18 or 24 months, and similar growths can be observed on the number of developers, the size of its market, etc.
+$^{^{2}}$ For instance, the number of lines of libre software is doubling every 18 or 24 months, and similar growths can be observed on the number of developers, the size of its market, etc.

 From a legal point of view, libre software licensing, and the implications of software patents are arcane (for IT professionals) but highly important issues.
 The implications of choosing the right license to distribute a program, or the conditions that have to be met when using a software under a certain license are quite important in the libre software environment.
-The relationship between the patent portfolio of a company (and all the software patents in existence, in those jurisdictions where they are valid) and the libre software used or produced by that company have also to managed with great attention.
+The relationship between the patent portfolio of a company (and all the software patents in existence, in those jurisdictions where they are valid) and the libre software used or produced by that company have also to be managed with great attention.
 Specific legislative provisions dealing with libre software in public administrations are also becoming of importance in some areas.